I would like to change my name, email address or home address?

 NHS Volunteer Responders must be over 18 years old.
 If you are under 18 and interested in volunteering, you may be able to get involved in home-based volunteering opportunities through your local hospital, school, college or youth groups.
 You may need a parent or carer’s permission for some local volunteering.

 For more information, visit gov.uk.

 I live in Wales or Scotland and want to support?

 This is only an initiative for NHS England.
 Please contact local support groups in your area to see if you are able to get involved.

 We both want to help and live in the same house, is this allowed?

 As long as you are fit and healthy and have no symptoms, in line with the NHS and public health guidelines, then you can both be NHS Volunteer Responders.
 If either of you do get symptoms then you must follow the self-isolation guidelines to prevent any risk to yourself

-I do not want to be a NHS Volunteer Responder anymore, how do I remove my details?
+I do not want to be an NHS Volunteer Responder anymore, how do I remove my details?

 Thank you for supporting the NHS Volunteer programme.
-We want to let you know that if you decide to no longer be a volunteer we can remove your details from the system.
-This will mean you will no longer be able to receive alerts and volunteer on behalf of the programme.
-Please email firstname.lastname@example.org with your name and a confirmation that you no longer wish to be an NHS Volunteer Responder and request that your data be removed.
+We want to let you know that if you decide to stop being a volunteer and cancel volunteering we can remove your details from the system.
+This will mean you will no longer be able to receive alerts and will end volunteering on behalf of the programme.
+Please email email@example.com with your name and a confirmation that you no longer wish to be an NHS Volunteer Responder and request that your data be removed.